l-mb/l-mb.github.io/content/2025-08-02-the-AImperors-new-clothes.md

 - Generative AI is marketed with dishonest, exaggerated claims.
 - It's often pushed with the goals of wage suppression, de-skilling, and lay-offs.
+- LLMs reproduce and thus perpetuate biases inherent in their training data and labeling.
+- As a consequence, they also are bad at generating output of higher quality than their inputs; much the opposite.
 - The inability to filter Generative AI outputs from future inputs will likely lead to model collapse.
 - Generative AI is used in ways that can only be described as massive